86th Street station (IND Eighth Avenue Line): Exits

+The 86th St station exit on 87th St and Central Park West.

 This station has three fare control areas, all of which are on the upper level.
 The full-time one at 86th Street is at the south end and has a turnstile bank, token booth, and three street stairs.
 Two staircases lead to the southwest corner of Central Park West and 86th Street, and one leads to the northwest corner of that intersection.
 Right inside fare control, there is a staircase going down to the lower level.
 The station's other two entrances/exits are unstaffed.
 The one at 87th Street, at the center of the upper level, has a staircase connecting both platforms.
 The one street stair leads to the northwest corner of Central Park West and 87th Street.
 The third fare control area at 88th Street has three turnstiles and one gate, installed as part of the station's renovation.
 These replace the two HEET turnstiles and one exit-only turnstile which were present beforehand.
 There is one staircase leading to the northwest corner of Central Park West and 88th Street.